 - Sapphire Restaurant (839-seat aft Dining Room)

-- Johnny Rockets Restaurant (80-seat burger bar, extra fee applied)
+- Johnny Rockets Restaurant (80-seat burger bar, an extra fee is applied)

-- Giovanni’s Table (Italian specialty restaurant, reservations recommended)
+- Giovanni’s Table (Italian speciality restaurant, reservations recommended)

 - Chops Grille (80-seat steakhouse/seafood)

 - Izumi (Japanese cuisine).

 During the day, cruisers will find plenty of activities aboard Voyager of the Seas, such as bingo, art auctions, dance lessons, seminars, rock-climbing wall competitions and even sexy man contests.
 Poolside, a live band plays a blend of American and Caribbean songs.
 Nighttime features the gorgeous La Scala Theater inspired by the legendary La Scala in Milan, Italy.
 Decor elements include a stage velvet curtain with jewel-like embellishments and Murano glass chandelier.
 The theatre sets the scene for exciting Broadway-style production shows.
 The ice skating show is another must-see.

 Onboard Voyager of the Seas clothing is casual during the day.
 Evenings dress is either casual, smart casual or formal.
 On casual nights, suggested clothing is sports shirts and slacks for men and sundresses or pants for women.
 On smart casual nights, men have to wear a jacket and a tie, while women wear dresses or pantsuits.
 On the formal evenings (one or two per cruise), men might choose between tuxedos or suits and ties, while women wear cocktail dresses.

 Additional amenities include Complimentary 24-hour Room-Service, Supervised Youth program, Internet/WiFi Access, Laundry.